 As described below, there are nine vegetative communities mapped on the site.
 Thus, nine distinct planting palettes that can accommodate sea-level rise and climate variability, including large rain event and drought, have been developed for the disturbed areas of the site.
-The nine palettes are arroyo willow thicket, coast live oak woodland, coastal brambles, red alder forest upland, red alder forest lowland, roadside grasslands, salt grass flats, and salt marsh bulrush marsh.
+The nine palettes are arroyo willow thicket, coyote brush scrub, coast live oak woodland, coastal brambles, red alder forest upland, red alder forest lowland (former creek alignment), roadside grasslands, salt grass flats, and salt marsh bulrush marsh.
+These palettes are illustrated on Figure 31.
 Figure 13 to Figure 17 show only the planting that would occur immediately following Project construction, with Figures 13-15 illustrating the planting that would occur following the first year, and Figures 16-17 illustrating the planting that would occur following the second year.
 All plantings would be completed at the end of the second year of Project construction.